programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 This section will allow you to transcribe handwriting of an image stored in your Python environment in the same manner used in the above section.
 You must have an image saved on the computer you are running Python from so if you have not done so, complete steps 1 and 2 in the section above to store an image in a folder in your Python environment.

 The purpose of this section is to reorganize the code used above into a function.
-A function is a block of code that can be called repeatedly.
-This is useful for processing multiple images.
+A function is a block of code that can be called repeatedly and this is useful for processing multiple images.
 This function requires the path to the image as input and it returns the text of the image as output.

 1\.
 Create another new cell in your notebook, paste in the code for the function below.
 The code will: